 Return to Chapter Table of Contents

+Return to FMGC Table of Contents

 13.4 Disposition of Real Property

+Policy:

 When no longer needed, real property must be disposed of in accordance with written instructions that have been requested from and provided by the Agency.

+This Section summarizes requirements for disposition of real property that was purchased in whole or part with TWC grant funds.

+Prior Approval to Dispose of Real Property

-Real property may only be disposed of when it is no longer needed for an authorized purpose.
+Real property may only be disposed of after it is no longer needed for an authorized purpose, and the required prior approval has been obtained.

 Prior written approval must be obtained from the Agency before disposing of real property.
-Prior written approval must be requested by completing Form 7300 and submitting it by mail or fax to the designated contract manager.
-The Contractor must dispose of real property that is no longer needed in accordance with the written instructions issued by the Agency.
-No later than 30 days after final disposition, Form 7400 must be submitted to the Agency’s designated contract manager.
-Forms 7300 and 7400 are provided on the TWC Financial and Grant Information page at the Agency’s Web site.
+Prior written approval must be requested by completing Form 7300 and submitting it by mail or fax to the Agency’s designated grant manager.
+The Grantee must dispose of real property that is no longer needed in accordance with the written instructions issued by the Agency.
+No later than 30 days after final disposition, Form 7400 must be submitted to the Agency’s designated grant manager.
+Forms 7300 and 7400 are provided on the Agency’s website.

 Forms 7300 and 7400 are required regardless of the unit acquisition cost (UAC) or fair market value (FMV) of the real property, and must be submitted to the Agency even if the property will be used to acquire replacement property.
-Contractors’ subcontractors must submit forms through Contractors.
+Grantees’ subgrantees (subrecipients) must submit forms through Grantees.

+Depending on the fund source, the Agency may be required to obtain approval from a federal awarding agency or state pass-through entity before the Agency can provide instructions for the disposition of real property.

+Disposition Instructions for Real Property

-Disposition.
-The Agency will generally instruct the Contractor to dispose of the property in one of three ways:
+The Agency will generally instruct the Grantee to dispose of the property in one of three ways: retain title, sell, or transfer title.

+Retain Title

-Retain Title–The Contractor retains title and compensates the funding source for its equity share of the property’s current FMV.
-Compensation may be provided as an offset to expenditures on the expenditure report if the contract is active, or by check or money order if the contract is closed.
+The Grantee retains title and compensates the funding source for its equity share of the property’s current FMV.
 If the property will be retained and used to acquire replacement property under the same program, the net proceeds from the disposition may be used to offset the cost of the replacement property.

+Sell

-Sell–The Contractor sells the property, obtaining the highest possible return, and compensates the funding source for its equity share in the property’s net sale proceeds.
-Compensation may be provided as an offset to expenditures on the expenditure report if the contract is active, or by check or money order if the contract is closed.
-If sold, the Contractor must have sales procedures that provide for competition to the extent practicable and for obtaining the highest possible return.
+The Grantee sells the property and compensates the funding source for its equity share in the property’s net sale proceeds.
+If sold, the Grantee must have sales procedures that provide for competition to the extent practicable and for obtaining the highest possible return.

+Transfer Title

-Transfer Title–The Contractor transfers title to the awarding agency, or to a third party that is either designated or approved by the awarding agency.
-Any funding source that contributed to the acquisition of the property must be compensated for its equity share in the property’s current FMV.
+The Grantee transfers title to the awarding agency, or to a third party that is either designated or approved by the awarding agency.
+The Grantee is entitled to be compensated for its equity share (if any) in the property’s current FMV.

-Authority:

-Disposition and Replacement Property:

-OMB Circular A-110 §__.32(c)

-29 CFR §97.31(c)

-45 CFR §92.31(c)

-7 CFR §3015.163(c)

-UGMS Part III §__.31(c)

-Program Income:

-OMB Circular A-110 §__.24(g)

-29 CFR §97.25(f)

-45 CFR §92.25(f)

-7 CFR §3015.42

-UGMS Part III §__.25(f)
+Reference:

+OMB Uniform Guidance: 2 CFR § 200.311(c)

+TxGMS: “Real Property”

-Last Update: April 1, 2014
+Last Update: October 1, 2023

 Return to Chapter Table of Contents

+Return to FMGC Table of Contents

 13.5 Acquisition and Use of Equipment

+Policy:

 Equipment shall only be acquired with the prior approval of the Agency.
 Equipment acquired with federal or state funds must be used for an authorized purpose as long as needed, in accordance with applicable administrative requirements.